qthequartermasterman/GraphAlgorithm/GraphAlgorithm/README.md

 #### Adjacency List-based Graphs
 Using an adjacency list, a heap can be used to reduce the complexity to O(E * logV)

+## Tree algorithms
+n is the number of elements in the tree
+### Regular Binary Tree
+- Insert requires at worst O(n) steps, depending on where the element is inserted.
+- Search, find_min, and find_max also likewise require at worst O(n) step.

+### Binary Search Tree
+-Insert requires at worst O(n) steps, if the new element is less than every element in the tree and the max element is the root.
+On average, it should take O(logn), as there are on average log(n) layers.
+-Search requires at worst O(n) steps, if the searched element is the minimum element in the tree and the max element is the root.
+On average, it should take O(logn), as there are on average log(n) layers.
+-find_min requires at worst O(n) steps, if the max element is the root.
+On average, it should take O(logn), as there are on average log(n) layers.
+-find_max requires at worst O(n) steps, if the min element is the root.
+On average, it should take O(logn), as there are on average log(n) layers.
+### AVL Tree
+-Insert requires at worst O(logn) steps, as the balanced tree has log(n) layers -Search requires at worst O(logn) steps, as the balanced tree has log(n) layers -find_min requires at worst O(logn) steps, as the balanced tree has log(n) layers -find_max requires at worst O(logn) steps, as the balanced tree has log(n) layers
+### Min-heap
+-Insert requires at worst O(logn) steps, as the balanced tree has log(n) layers and we will need to swap at most once per layer.
+-Search requires at worst O(n) steps, as we may have to traverse every element.
+-find_min requires at worst O(1) steps, as the heap property requires the minimum to be on top.
+-find_max requires at worst O(n) steps, as we may have to traverse every element.